mjykxz17/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-No clients stored
+Invalid input (e.g. typo)

     * 1a1.
-PropertyPal displays an empty table and a success message.

-      Use case ends.

-* 1b.
-Invalid input (e.g. typo)

-    * 1b1.
 PropertyPal displays an error message indicating that the command is not recognized.

       Use case ends.